The future of music festivals in the COVID era is here

 “There were certain artists like Eric Bellinger, for example—he was telling everybody to put bells in the chat before his set,” Sassi explains.
 “It was so dope to see, because it was a testament to people not just watching it, but being emotionally invested and wanting to see and experience that artist and their performance.”

-That first performance raised over $5,000, with a total of about 50,000 participants who were in and out of the chat.
+The festival raised over $5,000, with a total of about 50,000 participants who were in and out of the chat.

-People who missed that live stream will get another chance to watch on Wednesday, June 3, when a replay of the festival will be made public.
+People who missed that live stream will get another chance to watch, starting with a recap video that releases today, Wednesday, June 3.
+The full festival video will be released next week.

 “For me, it was really important that I show support to musicians in need during this time of uncertainty,” says BJ the Chicago Kid.
 “R&B and soul music has always reflected the times, and it was an honor to come together with my peers as well as EscapeTracks to show the power of our genre.
 It is my hope that we continue to uplift our community of musicians as well as provide a voice to the mainstream for those who truly need help.”